vdubyna/vdubyna.github.com/_posts/2012-09-25-magento-install.md

 -----
 In PhpStorm you can use plugin to run targets (tasks).
 As for the console `phing -l` to see a list of targets and `phing mytarget` to run it.

+    $ phing install

+If you have got an error `sh: mysql: command not found` then replace `executable="mysql"` with a correct one for your system.
+Ex: `executable="/usr/local/bin/mysql"`